Optimize your website and prototype’s UX with interactive click maps

 Bridging the quantitative and qualitative with click maps

 Quantitative methods are often used to identify “the what” and qualitative methods, “the why”.
 With click maps, you get the best of both worlds.
 You can quickly identify what users are clicking on, and then easily drill down to understand “the why” in just a few moments.

 Having this additional qualitative data—and a fast and easy way to access it—allows you to really understand why users chose to click on one link versus another.
 Without this information, you might realize something isn’t working, but have no insights about how to fix it.
 Qualitative insights help you make sense of user behavior, which makes it much easier to take action and design experiences that meet your customers’ evolving needs and expectations.

-As part of our January 2021 Product Release, we’re excited to announce that this feature is now available for customers with access to Enhanced Metrics as part of their subscription.
-This includes customers on our Premium, Advanced, and Ultimate plans.
+As part of our January 2021 Product Release, we’re excited to announce that this feature is now available for customers on our Premium, Advanced, and Ultimate plans.

 Learn about our new test types and interactive visualizations that help you meet your customers' evolving needs.